Chart Color Schemes

 AreaSearch assessment indicates Werris Creek faces employment challenges relative to the majority of Australian markets

-Werris Creek's workforce comprises both white and blue-collar jobs across diverse sectors.
-Its unemployment rate is 5.3%, according to AreaSearch's statistical area data aggregation.
-As of September 2025584 residents are employed while the unemployment rate stands at 1.5% above Rest of NSW's rate of 3.8%.
+Werris Creek has a balanced workforce consisting of both white and blue collar jobs across various sectors.
+The unemployment rate in the area is 6.0%, as per AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 577 residents employed while the unemployment rate stands at 8.1%, which is 4.2 percentage points higher than Regional NSW's rate of 3.9%.

-Workforce participation in Werris Creek lags behind Rest of NSW at 47.2%, compared to 61.5%.
-Census responses indicate that only 12.6% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Dominant employment sectors include transport, postal & warehousing, health care & social assistance, and retail trade.
-Transport, postal & warehousing is notably concentrated with employment levels at 4.1 times the regional average.
+The workforce participation rate in Werris Creek is significantly lower at 46.3% compared to Regional NSW's 61.3%.
+According to Census responses, only 12.6% of residents work from home.
+The dominant employment sectors among residents include transport, postal & warehousing, health care & social assistance, and retail trade.
+Werris Creek has a notable concentration in transport, postal & warehousing with employment levels at 4.1 times the regional average.

-Conversely, health care & social assistance has a lower representation of 12.5% compared to Rest of NSW's 16.9%.
-Limited local employment opportunities are suggested by the Census working population vs resident population count.
-Between September 2024 and September 2025, Werris Creek's labour force decreased by 0.3%, while employment declined by 1.2%, causing unemployment to rise by 0.8 percentage points.
-In contrast, Rest of NSW saw an employment decline of 0.5% and a labour force decrease of 0.1%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Werris Creek's employment mix suggests local employment should increase by 5.6% over five years and 12.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, health care & social assistance is under-represented, with only 12.5% of Werris Creek's workforce compared to 16.9% in Regional NSW.
+The area appears to offer limited local employment opportunities, as indicated by the difference between the Census working population and resident population counts.
+Based on AreaSearch analysis of SALM and ABS data aggregated from broader statistical areas for the year ending December 2025, the labour force decreased by 1.9% while employment declined by 3.2%, causing the unemployment rate to rise by 1.2 percentage points.
+In comparison, Regional NSW recorded an employment decline of 1.2%, a labour force decline of 0.8%, and an increase in unemployment by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insight into potential future demand within Werris Creek.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Werris Creek's employment mix suggests local employment should increase by approximately 5.6% over five years and 12.1% over ten years.
+It is important to note that these figures are based on a simple weighting extrapolation for illustrative purposes and do not take into account localised population projections.

 Frequently Asked Questions - Employment